axetrading/terraform-axetrading-s3-backend-dependencies/README.md

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|
 | <a name="input_tfstate_bucket_name"></a> [tfstate\_bucket\_name](#input\_tfstate\_bucket\_name) | Name of the Terraform bucket to create to store tfstate. | `string` | n/a | yes |

+## Development

+Generation of this README and formatting of Terraform code is done via a Git pre-commit hook.
+To install run:

+    scripts/install-hooks.sh
 <!-- END_TF_DOCS -->